suncoast-devs/junior/Projects/Jan2019/HTML-CSS-Notes.md

 ### Ways to improve

 We need to switch to a new online text editor as Mozilla is shutting down Thimble at the end of the year.
 We can export all existing projects to Glitch.
-Rally more volunteers to help TA.
-Rally current students especially!
+Rally more volunteers to help TA--especially current students.